Ulaanbaatar Railway: Proposed lines

+In 2012, a line connecting Erdenet–Mörön–Ovoot mine–Arts Suuri on the Russian border (547 km) was approved, but never built.
+In 2014, it was announced that the planned Tavan Tolgoi–Gashuun Sukhait and Khööt–Bichigt lines were to be of Chinese gauge, while the Dalanzadgad–Choibalsan, Khööt–Nömrög, and Erdenet–Artssuuri lines were to be of Russian gauge.
+In 2016, a line linking Züünbayan to Khangi on the Chinese border (280 km) was approved; it was completed in 2023.
+A 2017 government plan, greatly reduced in scope from the 2010 one, proposed linking Khööt–Choibalsan, Nariin Sukhait–Shivee Khüren, Khööt–Bichigt, and Züünbayan–Khangi.

 Rolling stock

 As Mongolia's railroads are not electrified, UBTZ relies entirely on Diesel traction.
 Most common locomotives are M62 variants, including five rebuilt 2Zagal (two white horses) double engines.
-Other engines include TEM2 and TE116 variants, Dash-7 and one Evolution locomotive on lease from GE.
-In October 2010, Ulaanbaatar Railway ordered 35 2TE116UM diesel freight locomotives from Transmash.
+Other engines include TEM2 and TE116 variants, Dash-7 and two Evolution locomotive on lease from GE.
+In October 2010, Ulaanbaatar Railway ordered 31 2TE116UM diesel freight locomotives from Transmash.